d2l-ai/d2l-en/chapter_appendix_math/naive-bayes.md

 Throughout the previous sections, we learned about the theory of probability and random variables.
 To put this theory to work, let's introduce the *naive Bayes* classifier.
 This uses nothing but probabilistic fundamentals to allow us to perform classification of digits.

 Learning is all about making assumptions.
 If we want to classify a new data point that we have never seen before we have to make some assumptions about which data points are similar to each other.
 The naive Bayes classifier, a popular and remarkably clear algorithm, assumes all features are independent from each other to simplify the computation.
-In this chapter, we will apply this model to recognize characters in images.
+In this section, we will apply this model to recognize characters in images.

 ```{.python .input  n=72}
 %matplotlib inline